swiftlang/swift-testing/Documentation/StyleGuide.md

 #### Indentation and spacing

 When writing code for the testing library, use two spaces for indentation.
 Wrap comments (especially long block comments) at 80 columns.
-Code does not need to be wrapped at 80 columns, however it is recommended that long argument lists be broken up across multiple lines if doing so improves readability.
+Code doesn't need to be wrapped at 80 columns, however, it's recommended that you break up long argument lists up across multiple lines if doing so improves readability.

 #### Symbol names and API design

-New API should follow the rules documented in Swift's [API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/).
+New API should follow the rules documented in the Swift [API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/).

 Swift symbols that, for technical reasons, must be `public` but which are not